2710 Monitoring Visits and Contacts

 • moves or changes in living arrangements.

-Discuss with the individual the importance of reporting changes and explain the consequences of failing to do so.
-If the individual receives Primary Home Care (PHC), Community Attendant Services (CAS), Family Care (FC) or Home-Delivered Meals (HDM), explain the need to notify the provider if the individual will not:
+Discuss with the person the importance of reporting changes.
+Explain the consequences of failing to do so.
+If the person receives Primary Home Care (PHC), Community Attendant Services (CAS), Family Care (FC), or Home-Delivered Meals (HDM), explain the need to notify the provider if the person will not:

-• need services when scheduled.
-This is particularly important for personal attendant services individuals with priority status.
+• need services when scheduled, important for people with priority status receiving personal attendant services.

 2721.2 Provider Responsibility to Report Changes

-Attendants are also responsible for reporting to supervisors any changes in the individual's status or environment that threaten the individual's health or safety or that may affect his service plan.
-The provider supervisor reports these changes to the case worker.
-Examples of these changes include hospitalizations, episodes of illness, changes in functional abilities, skin problems, bruises, mental instability that endangers the individual or others, onset of incontinence, unusual complaints of pain, unusual behaviors, or unusual changes in food intake.
+Attendants report to their supervisors any changes in the person's status or environment that threaten the person's health or safety, or that may affect their service plan.
+The provider’s supervisor reports these changes to the caseworker.
+Examples of these changes include hospitalizations, episodes of illness, changes in functional abilities, bruises, mental instability that endangers the person or others, onset of incontinence, unusual complaints of pain, unusual behaviors, or unusual changes in food intake.

-The attendant also reports changes that may affect social resource systems, family relationships and assistance programs Examples include changes or problems in housing, household make-up, loss or change in caregiver arrangements or loss of benefits.
-If necessary, refer the individual to Adult Protective Services.
+The attendant also reports changes that may affect social resource systems, family relationships and assistance programs.
+Examples include changes or problems in housing, household make-up, loss or change in caregiver arrangements, or loss of benefits.
+If necessary, refer the person to Adult Protective Services.

-If a provider fails to report changes that affect an individual's service plan, the problem must be discussed with provider staff.
-If the problem continues, document the instances and discuss them with the Community Care Services Eligibility (CCSE) supervisor, who notifies the contract manager and program manager.
+If a provider fails to report changes that affect a person's service plan, the problem must be discussed with the provider staff.
+If the problem continues, document the instances, and discuss them with the Community Care Services Eligibility (CCSE) supervisor, who notifies the contract manager and program manager.

 2721.3 Determining if a Home Visit is Necessary

-The case worker will use his judgment to decide if he has enough information to respond to the reported change without visiting the individual.
+The caseworker will use their judgment to decide if they have enough information to respond to the reported change without visiting the person.
 If in doubt, a home visit should be made.
 Consider the following when making that determination:

-• Is the case worker already very familiar with the individual's situation?
+• Is the caseworker already very familiar with the person's situation?

 • Does the information available about the change and its impact seem clear and appear reliable?